K5741/OSmini/README.md

   Up Arrow (↑) (if applicable): Rotate the block.

 Then when the block reaches the bottom of the board or lands on top of another block, it locks in place.
 Next, a new block will appear and begin falling.
-As time passes, unexpected events may occur or new callenges may appear based on a timer.
+As time passes, unexpected events may occur or new challenges may appear based on a timer.

 # About The Game
 Blah Tetris is a fast-paced twist on the classic Tetris experience.
 While players try to stack and clear blocks as usual, a pop-up side character will be displayed on the screen.
 This character issues real-time warnings about upcoming speed increases and surprise obstacles.
 Players must respond quickly to maintain control of their game space.
 It's Tetris, but with chaos–and a little personality.
 ## Core Gameplay Loop: Brief explanation of main player actions and feedback loops:
 The player’s main objective remains classic to Tetris: rotate and position falling blocks to complete lines and try to keep the blocks to a minimum and not lose by having them overflow.
-The additional challenge is picking up the speed the player.Throughout the match, the side character gives alerts when gameplay speeds.
+The additional challenge is managing the increasing game speed as time progresses.Throughout the match, the side character gives alerts when gameplay speeds.
 The game ends after 5 minutes, with the final score calculated based on blocks cleared and how full the board is, awarding 1 to 3 stars.

 # Gameplay Mechanics
 ## Controls: